How to write your personal statement like a boss

 Try: Studying liberal arts will further develop my interest in how the worlds of arts and science are interlinked and feed off of each other.
 When studying Da Vinci in art, I began exploring human proportions and how our perception of these can be affected by artistic principles like lights and shadow...

 This example feels more honest than the previous one.
-It also focuses on a long term, mature reason for choosing the subject considering the academic skills that the student enjoys and wants to develop.
+It also focuses on a long-term, mature reason for choosing the subject, considering the academic skills that the student enjoys and wants to develop.
+This also provides a great segue into your extracurricular reading.

 After each major edit, take a break, proofread it, and then proofread it again – unfortunately, even a small spelling or punctuation mistake can overshadow a brilliantly-crafted sentence, and you don’t want your hard work to lose its impact!

-Once you’ve completed your Personal Statement, have it checked by one key reader, and possibly a second to act as a subject expert.
-Careful not to ask too many people - you don’t want conflicting feedback.
+Once you’ve completed your personal statement, have it checked by one key reader, and possibly a second to act as a subject expert.
+Avoid asking too many people; you don’t want conflicting feedback.